djmb/web-list-watcher/README.md

 web-list-watcher
 ================

-Watch for new items in lists on web pages.
-Send an email when new items are found.
+A script that watches for new items in lists on web pages and sends an email when they are found.

 Usage
 -----